3 Need-to-Know Personal Car Insurance Tips for Uber Drivers

 First, to avoid getting dropped again, you’ll need to be upfront about your rideshare activities.
 As we mentioned earlier, business driving is considered “riskier” and in the insurance world, that usually means more expensive.

 Second, being dropped is a red flag for other insurance companies because it suggests you are a high-risk driver.
 Some companies may back away completely.
 Others may take you on, but at a higher cost.
+Insurers also ask if your policy has recently been cancelled.

 Wait, you might say.
 Uber or Lyft’s insurance covers my driving!